Considerations for Exceptional Students with IEPs

 1. Each ILP unit is aligned with state standards.
 As students move through the learning progression, data, including formative assessment results, is collected and reported on the “Individualized Learning Standards Mastery Report”.
 To document the progress toward short and long-term IEP goals.

-2. When additional assessment data is available through Skill-Based Progress Monitoring, it is automatically used to adapt the student’s ILP to ensure a learner continues to work with concepts at their instructional levels.
+2. When additional assessment data is available through Domain-Based Progress Monitoring, it is automatically used to adapt the student’s ILP to ensure a learner continues to work with concepts at their instructional levels.

 3. Teachers modify a student’s ILP by activating specific skill units so that a student engages with them as they work through the Classworks Learning Progression.
 Read more about how this works